-Stripe is fast becoming popular around the world as e-commerce continues to flourish and more people look for online payment platforms, especially during the Covid-19 pandemic.
+Stripe is fast becoming popular worldwide as e-commerce continues to flourish and more people look for online payment platforms, especially during the Covid-19 pandemic.

 Stripe integrates very well with every other payment system and can be easily incorporated for online payments on ecommerce websites.
-They have solutions for small and large businesses, individuals as well as large, global enterprises.
+They have solutions for small and large businesses, individuals, and large, global enterprises.

-WePay prides itself in being a payment system that matches well with the scales of JP Morgan Chase bank, it’s owners.
-It offers a multitude of solutions for merchants, small businesses and individuals too.
+WePay prides itself in being a payment system that matches well with the scales of JP Morgan Chase bank, its owners.
+It offers many solutions for merchants, small businesses, and individuals too.

 Pricing: Customized according to every need.